Alchemist-X/howcryptoworksbook/Chapter_05_MEV.md

 # Chapter V: MEV

-*This section examines Maximal Extractable Value: who extracts it, how it impacts users and markets, and the design space for mitigation across ecosystems.*
+*This chapter examines Maximal Extractable Value: who extracts it, how it impacts users and markets, and the design space for mitigation across ecosystems.*

-## Section 1: The Complex World of MEV
+## Section 1: MEV Fundamentals and Ecosystem Structure

 **Maximal Extractable Value (MEV)** is the profit block producers can capture by strategically ordering, including, or excluding transactions within the blocks they create.
 This concept, originally called **"Miner Extractable Value"** during Ethereum's proof-of-work era, represents revenue extracted beyond standard block rewards and transaction fees.
 The process begins when users submit transactions to a public **"mempool,"** a waiting area where block producers can observe pending trades and leverage this advance knowledge for profit.